Email FacebookTwitterMenu burgerClose thin

 • Midstream companies profit by transporting, processing and storing natural gas and petroleum products.
 These companies generate income through contracts, making their stock prices steadier.
 Three of the largest publicly traded oil and gas pipeline companies are Enbridge, Enterprise Products Partners and TC Energy.

-• Downstream operations refine oil and sell it – think gas stations and the refineries that supply them.
+• Downstream operations refine oil and sell it—think gas stations and the refineries that supply them.
 They have direct contact with consumers.
 Downstream companies also produce widely used goods, such as fertilizer.
-And petrochemical companies use natural gas to produce a vast array and volume of plastics.
+Petrochemical companies use natural gas to produce a vast array and volume of plastics.

 • Oilfield services companies sell equipment and operational services to E&P companies.
 Drilling companies, for example, purchase rigs, bits and other machinery from oilfield services companies.
-Besides drilling companies, there are numerous publicly traded oilfield services companies, including Schlumberger, Baker Hughes and Halliburton.
+Besides drilling companies, there are numerous publicly traded oilfield services companies, such as Schlumberger, Baker Hughes and Halliburton.

 3. Prioritize Dividends

 Stock price increases aren’t the only way investors can profit from the oil industry.
 The gradual decrease in demand for oil is causing many companies to return more cash to shareholders instead of reinvesting money in more wells or refiners.
-Therefore, dividend payments from financially stable companies are an excellent alternative to capital gains.
+As a result, dividend payments from financially stable companies can be an excellent alternative to capital gains.

 4. Be Mindful of Potential Risk